NidhiLavand/Evolutionary_Computing_based_Bird_Life_Understanding_in_Game-/README.md

 ### Running the Simulator

-The project can be run directly as a script (`Evolution.py`, implied by notebook analysis) or within a Jupyter/VS Code notebook environment.
+The project can be run directly as a script (`Evolution.ipynb`, implied by notebook analysis) or within a Jupyter/VS Code notebook environment.